sensu/http-checks/README.md

 Flags:
       --create-event               Create event for url, can be overridden by endpoint json attribute of same name -n, --dry-run                    Do not actually create events.
 Output http requests that would have created events instead.
-  -e, --endpoints string           An array of http endpoints to check.
+  -e, --endpoints string           A JSON array of http endpoints to check.
+Conficts with --endpoints-file.
+  -f, --endpoints-file string      File holding a JSON array of http endpoints to check.
+Conflicts with --endpoints.
       --event-check-name string    Check name to use in generated event, can be overridden by endpoint json attribute of same name
       --event-entity-name string   Entity name to use in generated event, can be overridden by endpoint json attribute of same name
       --event-handlers strings     Comma separated list of handlers to use in generated event, can be overridden by endpoint json attribute of same name